bryanconnor/thewhyaxis/README.md

 It can be run locally using MAMP or something similar (MAMP instructions: http://getkirby.com/blog/mamp)

-The Why Axis also uses Compass / Sass to generate its stylesheet from assets/sass to assets/css
+The Why Axis also uses Compass / Sass to generate its stylesheets from assets/sass to assets/css